isomerpages/nlb-learning/_reading/Tweens/Learning Pathways.md

     <tbody>
       <tr>
       <td style="width: 20%;"><b> S.T.E.A.M.
 Lab Mini</b><a href="https://www.eventbrite.sg/e/how-to-be-a-cyber-safe-family-with-cyberlite-books-libraryharbourfront-tickets-414531082627" target="_blank"></a></td>
-        <td style="width: 40%;"> Look out for our S.T.E.A.M.
-Lab Mini!
-Tweens will get to build a balloon powered car and learn about topics such as electromagnetism and static electricity through a series of videos. <br><br>Follow Public Libraries Singapore’s Facebook page to be notified when the videos go live.</td>
+         <td style="width: 40%;">Learn how to build a balloon powered car and other topics such as electromagnetism and static electricity through a series of videos.</td>
         <td style="width: 20%;"></td>
         <td style="width: 20%;"></td>
       </tr>

 <tr>
         <td style="width: 20%;"><a href="https://www.eventbrite.sg/e/how-to-be-a-cyber-safe-family-with-cyberlite-books-libraryharbourfront-tickets-414531082627" target="_blank"><b>How to be a Cyber Safe Family with Cyberlite Books @ library@harbourfront</b></a></td>
-        <td>Should we control our children’s screen time?
+         <td style="width: 40%;">Should we control our children’s screen time?
 What do we do if a child is cyberbullied?
 Join us to learn about family cyber safety!<br>
-        <td>2 October 2022, 11.30am - 12.30pm</td>
+        <td style="width: 20%;">2 October 2022, 11.30am - 12.30pm</td>
-        <td>library@harbourfront, Programme Zone 2</td>
+        <td style="width: 20%;">library@harbourfront, Programme Zone 2</td>

 <tr>
         <td style="width: 20%;"><a href="https://www.eventbrite.sg/e/from-seeds-to-harvest-bishan-public-library-tickets-423045399177" target="_blank"><b>From Seeds to Harvest @ Bishan Public Library</b></a></td>
-        <td>As part of the Earth Heroes series, this session immerses children in the process of farming through hands-on activities and teaches the role of photosynthesis in the growth of plants.<br>
+         <td style="width: 40%;">As part of the Earth Heroes series, this session immerses children in the process of farming through hands-on activities and teaches the role of photosynthesis in the growth of plants.<br>
-        <td>8 October 2022, 10.30am - 12pm</td>
+        <td style="width: 20%;">8 October 2022, 10.30am - 12pm</td>
-        <td>Bishan Public Library, Outdoor Garden (B1)</td>
+        <td style="width: 20%;">Bishan Public Library, Outdoor Garden (B1)</td>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>